patrickd-/mongo-project.node/README.md

 ### $, $elemMatch, $slice, $meta

-The [operators of MongoDBs](https://docs.mongodb.com/manual/reference/method/db.collection.find/#projection) projection are not supported.
+These [operators of MongoDB's](https://docs.mongodb.com/manual/reference/method/db.collection.find/#projection) projection are not supported at the moment.